 Kacey Lee is a senior from McMinnville HS in McMinnville, OR.
 Kacey, entering her fourth year of Public Forum in the fall, has been at Beyond Resolved for almost a year.
 Having served as the co-head of the Mental Health Initiative, she is excited to be a part of the Cabinet as the Creative Director.
 She hopes to help create a safe debate space for everyone and encourage a broader scope of representation within the debate community- including the representation of debaters in local and state circuits, debaters of color, and debaters from under-recognized or underfunded programs.

 Sara Catherine Cook graduated from The Altamont School in Birmingham, AL. She did PF for three years and was the cooler co-captain of her team.
-She founded Beyond Resolved and was the 2018-2019 Executive Director and now serves as a strategic advisor for the organization.
+She founded Beyond Resolved and was the 2018-2019 Executive Director.
 She now attends Dartmouth College in Hanover, NH.